-- d.
+d.
 Board staff shall compile, analyze and make recommendations to the Board on the information provided.
-The recommendations and information provided shall be reviewed by the Kansas Postsecondary Technical Education Authority to determine whether the program represents unnecessary program duplication before approval will be granted. - i.
-Procedures for Program Approval - (1) Time Limitations - (a) Notification of new program submissions will include: Program name, proposed CIP code, number of credits, and a link to where the full program proposal may be viewed electronically.
+The recommendations and information provided shall be reviewed by the Kansas Postsecondary Technical Education Authority and the Board Academic Affairs Standing Committee to determine whether the program represents unnecessary program duplication before approval will be granted.

+i.
+Procedures for Program Approval

+(1) Time Limitations

+(a) Notification of new program submissions will include: Program name, proposed CIP code, number of credits, and a link to where the full program proposal may be viewed electronically.